madelinepet/05-form-building/solo-madeline/README.md

 ## Change Log
 04-13-2018 3:49pm - Application now has scaffolding.
+5:07pm - Application has event listeners and appends input to page.
+JSON

 ## Credits and Collaborations
 John and the entire class for building the majority of this during lecture.